Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 They also list breaking changes for each step which you should definitely study.
 The big one is the import structure change from the first step.

-You will also want to make sure that you **make sure you expo cli is current**.
+You will also want to **make sure your expo cli is current**.
 You can `npm uninstall -g expo-cli` and `npm install -g expo-cli` just to be certain.
 The first stage of the upgrade (32 to 33) did not work correctly when I used an older cli.

 ## 32 to 33